Singleton T. Jones

-He helped establish churches before and after the Civil War and was known for his skills for helping blacks adjust to the post-war Reconstruction era.
-He became a bishop of the church in 1868.
-He and his wife had twelve children, two of whom attained a higher education, and their son Edward D. W. Jones sought a career with the AME Zion Church, becoming a bishop as well.
+Jones helped establish churches before and after the Civil War and was known for his skills for helping blacks adjust to the post-war Reconstruction era.
 He wrote several hymns and his sermons and addresses were published a year after his death.

 He was the first of the African American clergy to be awarded an honorary Doctor of Divinity and was listed with Harriet Tubman as one of the most effective church members to understand and meet the needs of African Americans.

 Early life

-Singleton Thomas Webster Jones was born in Wrightsville, Pennsylvania on March 8, 1825.
+Singleton Thomas Webster Jones was born in Wrightsville, Pennsylvania, on March 8, 1825.
 His parents were William H. and Catherine Jones from the Eastern Shore of Maryland.
-Catherine was born in the town of Liberty.
+Catherine was born in Liberty, Maryland.

-He was apprenticed to a lawyer, Thomas Kelly, at York, Pennsylvania at the age of ten.
+Jones was apprenticed to a lawyer, Thomas Kelly, in York, Pennsylvania at the age of ten.
 He worked on the farm, in the house, and as a cart boy until 1839, when he was released from the service.
-He then left for Philadelphia to find work, but he was unsuccessful.
+He then left for Philadelphia to find work but was unsuccessful.
 He continued on foot to Harrisburg where he found employment at the Temperance House Inn.
-He attended the Wesley Union AME Zion Church, led by Rev. George Galbreath, who had baptized him when he was two years old.
+Jones attended the Wesley Union AME Zion Church, led by Rev. George Galbreath, who had baptized him when he was two years old.
 He worked as a hod carrier with Rev. John E. Price in Harrisburg.
 He also worked on a boat on the Ohio River.

 Career

 Overview

-He was licensed to preach in 1846.
+Jones was licensed to preach in 1846.
 He joined the Allegheny Conference on August 23, 1849.
 He was ordained deacon in August 1850.
 In 1851, he received elders' orders.
 He transferred to the Baltimore Conference in May 1853.
 In 1857 he was ordained elder by Bishop Galbreath.
 He served in the New York Conference in 1857, the Philadelphia Conference in 1859, the New York Conference in 1864, returning to the Baltimore Conference in June 1866.

-On May 19, 1868, he was elected bishop May 19, 1868, and was consecrated May 31.
+On May 19, 1868, Jones was elected bishop May 19, 1868, and was consecrated May 31.
 He last served the Mother African Methodist Episcopal Zion Church (Old Zion church) in New York.
 He was the first African American to receive an honorary Doctor of Divinity from a reputable college.